The following information on the coronavirus is provided for the benefit of Breight Group employees and visitors.

 If you have any questions or concerns, please contact the HSE Team at email@example.com

 Breight Group closely monitors announcements by the Dept of Health concerning COVID-19 to ensure the health and welfare of our employees and visitors.
-In line with the Federal Government’s overseas arrival travel restrictions and our client’s specific requirements:

 For those employees flying from interstate, border controls are in place in WA and some other Australian states.
 The following links provide details of the restrictions and reporting required prior to entering the states.
 Please refer to the information contained in the sites and ensure you fully understand the obligations as a traveller.
 Please also familiarise yourself with the client site containment measures and adhere to travel screening procedures.